0chain/0chain/README.md

   dns_url: ''
 ```

-The tests designed to work with 20 rounds per View Change phase.
+The tests designed to work with 50 rounds per View Change phase.
-Configure `sc.yaml` for the 20 rounds per a phase
+Configure `sc.yaml` for the 50 rounds per a phase or make sure it is already 50.

 ```
-    start_rounds: 20
+    start_rounds: 50
-    contribute_rounds: 20
+    contribute_rounds: 50
-    share_rounds: 20
+    share_rounds: 50
-    publish_rounds: 20
+    publish_rounds: 50
-    wait_rounds: 20
+    wait_rounds: 50
 ```

 ### Start the tests